ClockSelect/myevic/README.md

   * X32

         Enables or disables usage of the X32 crystal of the PCB.
 If this setting is "OFF", the firmware won't try to drive the Real-Time Clock with the 32.768kHz crystal.
-This may solve freezing issues on some malfunctionning boxes.
+This may solve freezing issues on some malfunctionning boxes (VTwo only).

 * Miscs
   * LOGO